Programmable logic controller: Security

 In his book from 1998, E. A. Parr pointed out that even though most programmable controllers require physical keys and passwords, the lack of strict access control and version control systems, as well as an easy-to-understand programming language make it likely that unauthorized changes to programs will happen and remain unnoticed.

 Prior to the discovery of the Stuxnet computer worm in June 2010, the security of PLCs received little attention.
-Modern programmable controllers generally contain real-time operating systems, which can be vulnerable to exploits in a similar way as desktop operating systems, like Microsoft Windows.
+Modern programmable controllers generally contain real-time operating systems, which can be vulnerable to exploits in a similar way as desktop operating systems.
 PLCs can also be attacked by gaining control of a computer they communicate with.
-Since 2011, these concerns have grown – networking is becoming more commonplace in the PLC environment, connecting the previously separated plant floor networks and office networks.
+Since 2011, these concerns have grown as networking is becoming more commonplace in the PLC environment, connecting the previously separated plant floor networks and office networks.

-In February 2021, Rockwell Automation publicly disclosed a critical vulnerability affecting its Logix controllers family.
+In February 2021, Rockwell Automation publicly disclosed a critical vulnerability affecting its Logix controller family.
 The secret cryptographic key used to verify communication between the PLC and workstation could be extracted from the programming software (Studio 5000 Logix Designer) and used to remotely change program code and configuration of a connected controller.
-The vulnerability was given a severity score of 10 out of 10 on the CVSS vulnerability scale.
-At the time of writing, the mitigation of the vulnerability was to limit network access to affected devices.
+The vulnerability was given a severity score of 10 out of 10 on the Common Vulnerability Scoring System.

 Safety PLCs

-Safety PLCs can be either a standalone device or a safety-rated hardware and functionality added to existing controller architectures (Allen-Bradley GuardLogix, Siemens F-series, etc.).
+Safety PLCs can be either a standalone device or safety-rated hardware and functionality added to existing controller architectures (Allen-Bradley GuardLogix, Siemens F-series, etc.).
 These differ from conventional PLC types by being suitable for safety-critical applications for which PLCs have traditionally been supplemented with hard-wired safety relays and areas of the memory dedicated to the safety instructions.
-The standard of safety level is the SIL.
+The standard of safety level is the safety integrity level (SIL).

 A safety PLC might be used to control access to a robot cell with trapped-key access, or to manage the shutdown response to an emergency stop button on a conveyor production line.
 Such PLCs typically have a restricted regular instruction set augmented with safety-specific instructions designed to interface with emergency stop buttons, light screens, and other safety-related devices.

-The flexibility that such systems offer has resulted in rapid growth of demand for these controllers.